A Theory of Dichotomous Valuation with Applications to Variable Selection: Evaluation of Candidate Predictors

-Either over-fitting or under-fitting is a counterpart of exact identification of the true model.
-When irrelevant variables join with relevant ones to model the data generating process, the benefit could be merely a highly inflated fitting statistic without any further explanatory power, but the price is the loss of significance to the true model variables and the curse of dimensionality.
-On the other hand, a direct consequence of under-fitting is the omitted-variable bias brought to the true model variables.
-Thus, we consider an alternative to (\ref{eq:totality}) and distribute $\mathbb{E} v(\mathbf{S}) - v(\emptyset)$, the expected collective performance of the true model, among the variables in $\mathbb{N}$.
-We hope that the irrelevant variables in $\mathbb{N}\setminus \mathbf{S}$ would have little disturbance to $v(\mathbf{S})$.
+However, the fair-division solutions to (\ref{eq:totality}) may not fit well to the model identification problem when $\mathbb{N}$ is not the exact model variables.
+Either over-fitting or under-fitting is a counterpart of the exact identification of the actual model.
+When irrelevant variables join with relevant ones to model the data generating process, the benefit would be merely a highly inflated fitting statistic without any further explanatory power.
+However, the price is the loss of significance to the true model variables and the curse of dimensionality.
+On the other hand, a direct consequence of under-fitting is the omitted-variable bias brought to the right model variables.
+Thus, we consider an alternative to (\ref{eq:totality}), and distribute $\mathbb{E} v(\mathbf{S}) - v(\emptyset)$ among the variables in $\mathbb{N}$; $\mathbb{E} v(\mathbf{S}) - v(\emptyset)$ is the expected collective performance of the actual model.
+We expect that the irrelevant variables in $\mathbb{N}\setminus \mathbf{S}$ would have little disturbance to $v(\mathbf{S})$, compared with their disturbance to $v(\mathbb{N})$.